Dubai: Man gets life imprisonment for drug smuggling

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 The case dates back to December 15, 2023, when airport authorities became suspicious of a shipment from Belgium.
-Upon inspection, they found 2,892 grams of white powder concealed in a water filter.
+Upon inspection, they found 2,892g of white powder concealed in a water filter.

 Thereafter, a second shipment arrived from South Africa on February 28, 2024, this time as a package labelled as "Coffee, Chocolate, and Sweets".
-Inspections revealed approximately 3,638 grams of white powder hidden under brown powder in four plastic containers.
+Inspections revealed approximately 3,638g of white powder hidden under brown powder in four plastic containers.

 Forensic analysis confirmed the substance as ketamine.

-On March 19, 2024, the defendant arrived at the Aramex's Al Zahra branch in Dubai to collect the second shipment.
-He was detained by Customs officers who were lying in wait for him.
+On March 19, 2024, the defendant arrived at the Aramex Al Zahra branch in Dubai to collect the second shipment.
+He was detained by customs officers who were lying in wait for him.

 During questioning, the man produced a Singaporean passport, which officers suspected was forged.
 After further questioning, he admitted that the passport was fake and subsequently produced a copy of a Malaysian passport.